nludban/rpi-pico-psst/README.md

 and a receiver on the terminal node.

-The loop can be closed by adding a transmitter on the terminal node wired to a receiver on the master node.
+The loop can be closed by adding a transmitter on the terminal node wired to a receiver added on the master node.

 A bi-directional daisy chain can be achieved with either two unidirectional chains, or skip the watchdog on the terminal node and